rmerkel/P/README.md

  * git push --tags origin branch-name

 Bugs:
- * No arrays or strings, just signed integers
+ * No arrays or strings, just signed integers and reals
+ * Number of formal parameters for procedure or functions are tracked, but not parameter types
  * No constant statements, i.e., constants must be initialized with a simple number.
  * No input/output instructions.